QuentinRa/blog.quentinra.dev/proj/uml/db/index.md

 [Go back](../index.md)

 A database diagram is a simplified **class diagram** with some minor changes.
+If you are looking for a way to create a SQL database or a NoSQL database from the diagram, please refer to the SQL (resp.
+NoSQL) course.

 If you don't understand this diagram (aside from the underlined attribute)

 ![person-job](images/SoWkIImgAStDuKhEIImkLWX8BIhEprEevbAmARNBJB5IoCmhuLB8IynDjL88BYdAp4ldgkM2Ab8oqDFJKb1IqDE3CxtoanIi5ChpYxAv75BpKe3c0W00.png)